Victor Dane: Biography

+Activism

 Sunbathing

 Dane was an advocate of light therapy and sunbathing to cure disease.
 He authored The Sunlight Cure which argued that sun tanning was the manifestation of solar energy (ultraviolet radiation) stored in the body.
 Dane's book contains a photograph of George Bernard Shaw sunbathing.

+Vegetarianism

+Dane advocated for a vegetarian diet.
+In 1930, he lectured for the Bromley and District Vegetarian Society.